sgerogia/sgerogia.github.io/_posts/2022-12-13-Stablecoin-Openbanking.md

 The last thing to consider are the details of the interaction.
 The Payer has no way of knowing the TPP's public encryption key upfront<sup>[4](#footnote_4)</sup>, so the TPP needs to publish it somewhere.
 In this instance, we will choose a read-only field of the smart contract.
-In an industry-grade setup, the TPP would regularly rotate their encryption key and keep it in an [HSM][22].
+In an industry-grade setup, the TPP would regularly rotate their encryption key and keep the private part in an [HSM][22].

 We also need a way to inform the TPP of the Payer's encryption key.
-To avoid leaking information, we choose to encrypt it as part of the payload.
-In a more robust setup, the Payer's dApp could choose to generate session private/public encryption, with the downside that old TPP messages cannot be retroactively decrypted once the session key is discarded.
+To avoid leaking information on-chain, we choose to encrypt it as part of the payload.
+In a more robust setup, the Payer's dApp could choose to generate session-level encryption keypairs.
+The downside would be that old TPP messages cannot be retroactively decrypted once the session key is discarded.

 # Let's get coding